-We are aware that recently some inaccurate information has begun to circulate about the project.
-We want to make sure that everyone has clear and factual details about what’s happening with PTEC, so have prepared the information below:
+We are aware that inaccurate information is circulating about the project.
+We want to make sure that everyone has clear and factual details about what’s happening with PTEC, summarised below:

 PTEC is not being sold

-Following the recent announcement by the UK Government that they have issued an intervention notice for the acquisition of Perpetuus Group by Taurus International Ltd and others, PTEC (Perpetuus Tidal Energy Centre) would like to confirm that they are not being sold.
+Following the recent announcement by the UK Government that they have issued an intervention notice for the acquisition of Perpetuus Group by Taurus International Ltd and others, PTEC (Perpetuus Tidal Energy Centre) would like to confirm that it is not being sold.
 The intervention notice relates to another company within the group, Perpetuus Advanced Materials, which is run independently.

 Height of substation

 The substation currently undergoing review within the planning application process will be a single storey building adjacent to the current Southern Water pumping house at Flowers Brook.
 The building is 7.6m at its highest point.
 We appreciate and respect the beauty of this area and its appeal to both residents and visitors.
 We therefore plan to conceal the building as much as possible through cutting edge architecture and sympathetic landscaping, which can be seen in our planning submission.

 We are currently seeking planning permission for the substation and associated onshore infrastructure.

 Height of tidal turbines

 There has been misinformation shared that the turbines will be ten storeys high.
 This is untrue.
 The Orbital O2 turbine that has been announced as part of the project is a floating turbine.
 The turbine blades lower into the water on movable ‘arms’.
 The device will resemble a low ship and is 2m high.

 The entire planning process has been based on a 30MW output.
 If PTEC were to look to increase this, then it would need to start the offshore and onshore consenting process all over again.
 We are absolutely committed to bringing forward this proposal for the delivery of 30MW of predictable tidal power.